dev-sufyaan/Nexlify/Readme.md

 For example, if you download `Nexlify-x86_64.AppImage` and place it in your `Downloads` folder, your `.env` file (containing `GOOGLE_API_KEY`, `GROQ_API_KEY`, `OPENROUTER_API_KEY`, etc.) must also be located in the `Downloads` folder alongside the AppImage. **Failing to place the `.env` file in the correct location will prevent Nexlify from accessing your API keys, and it will not function correctly.**

-**ZIP Archive (Source Code)**

-Alternatively, Nexlify is also distributed as a ZIP archive containing the source code.
-This method is suitable for users who want to:

-- Run Nexlify directly from the source code (e.g., for development or customization).
-- Prefer to manage dependencies and execution environment manually.

-When using the ZIP archive distribution, ensure you extract all files to a directory of your choice.
-The instructions below for setting up API keys and running the application apply to this method as well.

 ### Google API Integration

 1.  **Obtain Google API credentials** from the [Google Cloud Console](https://console.cloud.google.com/).
 You'll need to create a project and enable the Generative Language API.